Unique continuation for the momentum ray transform: Introduction

 \item The $k^{\rm th}$ momentum ray transform (MRT) $I^kf$ of $f\in \Sc(S^m)$ is defined by

 \item For $s\in(0,\frac{n}{2})$, the fractional momentum ray transform $I^{2s-1}f$ of $f\in \Sc(\Rn)$ is defined by

 \end{enumerate}

+It is easy to see that the fractional momentum ray transform $I^{2s-1}$ reduces to the classical momentum ray transform when $2s-1=k$ is a non-negative integer.
 In the case $k=0$ the momentum ray transform reduces to the classical ray transform: $I^0=I$.
 This transform has been studied extensively due to its wide range of potential applications in various scientific fields; see \cite{PSU_book}.
 MRTs were first introduced by Sharafutdinov \cite{Sharafutdinov_Book} and studied further in the works \cite{Krishnan2018,Krishnan2019a,SumanSIAM}.
-For functions, $I^kf$ appears to give the inversion formula of cone transform and conical Radon transform whereas the latter transform has promising application in Compton cameras; see \cite{Kuchment_IPI}.
+For functions, $I^kf$ appears to give the inversion formula of cone transform and conical Radon transform.
+The conical Radon transform has promising application in Compton cameras; see \cite{Kuchment_IPI,Parra2000,Smith2005,Tomitani2002}.
 For tensors, MRTs appear to solve Calder\'on type inverse problems for polyharmonic operators; see \cite{BKS,SS_linearize_polyharmonic}.
 Another motivation to study MRTs are its connection with the exponential ray transform defined as $(I_{\exp}^{\alpha}f)(x,\xi) := \int_{\Rb} e^{\alpha t } f_{i_1\cdots i_m}(x+t\xi) \, \xi_{i_1}\cdots \xi_{i_m} \D t$, for some real number $\alpha$.
 Formally (and truly whenever the series is convergent in a suitable sense) the exponential ray transform is related to the momentum ray transforms by

+We now state the main results (not all) of our article.
+We refer the reader Section~\ref{sec:preliminary} for the definition of the generalized Saint-Venant operator $R^k$ (see \eqref{GSV-equivalent}) and the normal operator $N^{p}$ (see \eqref{eq:normal_operator}) .
+In the following theorems, one should think of measurements being made only in the set $U$.
+A more detailed discussion of partial data results and their connection to UCP is given after the theorems.